-RESULT: RECOMMEND TO APPROVE 3 - 0

-MOVER: Jessica Buhle, Town Councilor

-SECONDER: Tim Ryan, Town Councilor
+MOVER: Jessica Buhle SECONDER: Tim Ryan

-3. Lantern Hill Valey Association's (LHVA) request for the Town of Ledyard to include \$5,000 in the Fiscal Year 2024/2025 General Government Budget to help support a PILOT Program to develop a "Sustainable Boat Launch Monitoring Program at the Long Pond State Boat Launch".
+3. Discussion and possible action to consider the Lantern Hill Valey Association's (LHVA) request for the Town of Ledyard to include \$5,000 in the Fiscal Year 2024/2025 General Government Budget to help support a PILOT Program to develop a "Sustainable Boat Launch Monitoring Program at the Long Pond State Boat Launch".